 So okay I’ve hinted at the “sonic signature” HIFIMAN employs to make these headphones “thumbs up,” and I can’t say “good job” because with the music playing I can’t hear myself talk.
 Nor want to.
 I listened to a lot of classical and jazz recordings (the jazz off on vinyl) wearing the HE-400 headphones, and am quite impressed with the clarity of the audio imaging — cool jazz with “warmth” might be a way to describe how vinyl sounds when wearing them, but maybe “mellow” takes care of that sufficiently.
 Although when an orchestra peaks, it’s far from mellow — but with these headphones you’re not just able to discern the individuality of the instruments being layered together, but enjoy the overall effect without any of psychoacoustic technology interference.
 And while you can take these out on the go if you want, don’t expect there to be a microphone for yakking it up if a call comes in.

-Up to now, I’ve seen no reason to update from my old pair of Sennheiser headphones.
-The 9 retail HIFIMAN HE-400 headphones provides audio that is distinct without being sharp and well defined without blur. yeah it is converting me.
+Bottom line: Up to now, I’ve seen no reason to update from my old pair of Sennheiser headphones.
+The $399 retail HIFIMAN HE-400 headphones provides audio that is distinct without being sharp and well defined without blur. yeah it is converting me.
 The process in which they get Planar Magnetic drivers to function at the price point is one thing: that they are able to sound so good is another.
-Once you wear these, try comparing them with that pair of in-ear buds your smartphone came with and weep.
+Once you wear these, try comparing them with that $2 pair of in-ear buds your smartphone came with and weep.
 Then go back to what is arguably the best headphones in their price range you can get.

 - High-efficiency, high-resolution Planar Magnetic Drivers